pzemtsov/pzemtsov.github.io/_posts/2014-05-18-size-does-matter.md

 The fragments look almost identical, except for one important difference: `paddd` instruction in the first case and `paddq` in the second.
 These are the [**SSE-2**](http://en.wikipedia.org/wiki/SSE2) instructions.
-Both operate on 128-bit `xmm` registers, but `paddd` considers these registers consisting of four 32-bit words, whilr `paddq` of two 64-bit words.
+Both operate on 128-bit `xmm` registers, but `paddd` considers these registers consisting of four 32-bit words, while `paddq` of two 64-bit words.
 The operations are performed simultaneously on all the components.

 The code is really amazing.
-The GNU C has a built-in vectoriser, which tries to use SSE wherever possible.
+The GNU C compiler has a built-in vectoriser, which tries to use SSE wherever possible.
 In this case it has split a source vector into sub-vectors of sizes four or two, added those sub-vectors componentwise, and then calculated the sum of the result.